Grow at Home

 Avoid growing the same thing in the same patch of soil year after year, as this can lead to a build-up of pests and diseases.
 Even if you don’t have space for full-blown crop rotation, do what you can to ring the changes – and if you run out of space, a lot of crops can be grown in containers.

-Look after any winter crops you may have – keep off hungry pigeons with netting.
+Look after any winter crops you may already be growing – keep off hungry pigeons with netting.

 Click the titles below

-to see links to helpful advice & videos
+for links to advice & videos to help you get growing successfully:

 Don’t forget to check on the progress of any softwood or semi-ripe cuttings you may have taken earlier.Root cuttings can also be taken now – a simple way of propagating some perennials and shrubs that are not amenable to hardwood cuttings, such as oriental poppies, Japanese anemones, verbascum …